hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DFH does not tell machines what is true.
 It tells machines where meaning officially begins.

+With HESS: The AI immediately checks /.well-known/stack.
+It is told exactly what the entity is before it reads a single word of content.

 HESS / DFH has one job:

 Declare semantic intent and provenance at the first machine-resolvable hop.